waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Gym reset.
 Starting puzzle from scratch.
   - Goal: Fill (2, 5) and (8, 3).
   - (7, 7) bridge is active.
+  - Strength active.
+(Turn 29637).
-  - Activating Strength at Boulder 6 (Turn 29636).- Layout Corrections:
+- Layout Corrections:
   - (4, 1) is Cody (Wall).
   - (4, 11) is Fran (Wall).
 Gap to east is at (5, 11).
+  - Row 13 passage at (4, 13) connects east/west sections.

 # Battle Lessons
 - Item Scarcity: Running out of Revives/Max Potions is lethal.
 Always stock up before major battles.
 (Turn 29510)